-Size is an important consideration when selecting a diaphragm seal to protect your expensive pressure measuring instruments.
+The right size diaphragm seal is an important consideration when selecting to protect your expensive pressure measuring instruments.
 Size in this case does not refer to the external dimensions of the diaphragm seal device, but to the size of the internal flexible diaphragm seal that transfers the pressure from the process media to the fill fluid.
 (The fill fluid then transfers the pressure to the instrument for reading.)

 A Diaphragm Seal Must be Big Enough to Get the Job Done

 A diaphragm seal must be big enough to displace a sufficient volume of fill fluid to drive the pressure gauge or transmitter through its full range.
 This means that pressure instruments measuring relatively high pressure ranges can use small diaphragm seals, but those measuring lower pressure processes need larger diaphragm seals to create enough flow to take the instrument to the top of its range.
 Something to keep in mind is the lower the pressure range, the larger the diaphragm seal needs to be.
 That is a good rule of thumb because lower pressure systems require the greater volume displacement of a larger diaphragm to create sufficient displacement to drive the system.
 By the same token, smaller diaphragms (lower volume displacement) are usually sufficient for higher pressure applications.
 A corollary to the rule of thumb above is the larger the gauge, the more displacement is needed by the diaphragm to drive the system.
 By the same token, smaller gauges are generally preferred for low pressure applications.
 The general rule of the lower the pressure, the larger the diaphragm required and vice versa applies to diaphragm seals used with pressure gauges or pressure transmitters.

 Using Larger Diaphragm Seals can Increase Measurement Accuracy